stgm/scientific-programming-1/Reference/02 Installation Online/10 online (CS50 IDE).md

 At the top left you see a folder icon with behind it the text **~/workspace**.
 Right click or ctrl+click it and subsequently select **New Folder**.
 Call this folder **week1**.

-At the bottem of the screen you see the terminal, it's an environment in which you can execute commands.
+At the bottom of the screen you see the terminal, it's an environment in which you can execute commands.
 Try and type the following command after the `$`:

     ls